divacs/TaskFlow/README.md

         -   Forgot password form sends a secure reset link to the user's email
         -   Reset link opens a form where the user sets a new password
         -   Ensures secure recovery and prevents unauthorized access
+        -   Added rate limiting for password reset requests:
+            -   Prevents a single user from sending more than 5 reset requests in 10 minutes
+            -   Protects the app from spam, brute-force, and denial-of-service attacks
+            -   Implemented using IMemoryCache for lightweight and in-memory request tracking
+            -   Users exceeding the limit are redirected to a dedicated “Too Many Requests” page with a friendly message
+            -   Enhances both security and user experience
 -   **Projects**
     -   Each project has a unique code and a name
     -   Must have an assigned **Project Manager**